ONLINE OPEN HOUSE: October 22, 2019 - November 27, 2019

 The environmental elements we plan to study with examples of the types of analyses are provided below:

 Use this section to find planning documents, fact sheets, and media reports about the Terminal 46 Cruise Terminal Development.
+For additional information, visit the Port of Seattle New Cruise Terminal page.

 The Port of Seattle is proposing to develop a new cruise terminal at Terminal 46 as part of a flexible marine transportation facility, which will continue to support cargo and other marine operations.
 An EIS is being prepared, which will evaluate potential impacts to Earth, Water Resources, Air Quality/Greenhouse Gas Analysis, Noise, Biological Resources, Aesthetics/Light and Glare, Historic/Cultural Resources, Transportation, and Environmental Justice.